aws/eks-distro-build-tooling/generate-attribution/README.md

 2. go-licenses save --force ./coredns.go --save_path="_out/LICENSES"
 3. go-licenses csv ./coredns.go > "_out/attribution/go-license.csv"

-Argument parsing is primative and positional.
+Argument parsing is primitive and positional.
 The ordering follows:

 1. root module name, ex: github.com/coredns/coredns
     * this is the name of the dependency as it shows in the go-license.csv file